 What I mean is there are too many influencers online for you to connect with by leaving comments on their blogs.
-There’s just not enough time in the day and there are more important things you should be doing.
+There’s just not enough time in the day, and there are more important things you should be doing.

 So you’re looking for mid-sized bloggers that also nurture and cultivate an active community on their blogs.
 Because there’s no point in commenting in places where everyone can and with zero moderation.

 4. Moss Clement of MossMedia

 Ensure to read the post properly and do NOT take it to heart that you already know the topic.